... is like one thousand years with Jesus, then she's going on 4,748,000 years...

 In one of them I shall be laughing.

-And so it will be as if all the stars were laughing, when you look at the sky at night…
+will be as if all the stars were laughing, when you look at the sky at

 You — only you — will have stars that can laugh!”